vast-wang/Clustering/Code_MVCC/ReadMe.md

-Temporary Title: Multi-View Clustering via Concept Factorization with Local Manifold Regularization (MVCC)
+Title: Multi-View Clustering via Concept Factorization with Local Manifold Regularization (MVCC)
 --------------------------------------------------------------

 The project deals with multi-view clustering problem.
 The work has been accepted by IEEE ICDM 2016.
 If you have any questions, please do not hesitate to contact us.
 (Email: hwang@my.swjtu.edu.cn)